-Nearly every week I get at least one person who wants nutritional advice and tips on losing weight, starting in the kitchen.
+Nearly every week I get at least one person who wants nutritional advice and tips on losing weight.
 For some, I am very detailed with my breakdowns on what foods to eat and at what times of the day to eat them, depending on their daily activities and nutritional needs.
-More often than not, the particular person will look ecstatic to have learned something new and knowing that they are going to change their life in one of the most energy-fueled and positive fashions.
+More often than not, the particular person will appear ecstatic to have learned something new that will change their life in one of the most energy-fueled and positive fashions.

-Cut to one year later, and their weight loss has either subsided, not moved an ounce, or they flat-out gained weight.
+Cut to one year later, and the particular client's weight loss has either subsided, not moved an ounce, or flat-out gained weight.
 "I don't know what the fuck I've been doing wrong," they might say, clearly angry at the apparent sleepwalking-based stuffing of food into their faces.
 "I've done everything you've told me to and I haven't lost a single pound!"
-Essentially, they are calling me a fucking asshole who somehow is the reason THEY have GAINED weight.
+Essentially, they call me (in less extreme words) a fucking asshole who is somehow responsible for them having failed at losing weight.

 "Well, what did you have for breakfast thi' smorning?"
 I may ask in my typical early-day slur of speech from all the bullshit I've just been fed.